 Dates and Times

-Antique Alley Texas is held annually on the third Friday, Saturday and Sunday of April and September.
-In 2019, the Spring dates are April 19 through 21 (which is also Easter weekend) and the Fall dates are September 20 through 22.
+Antique Alley Texas is held annually on the third Friday, Saturday, and Sunday of April and September.
+In 2019, the Spring dates were April 19 through 21 (which is also Easter weekend) and the Fall dates were September 20 through 22.
 The vendors are open from 9:00 a.m. to 6:00 p.m. every day of the festival, rain or shine.

 Along the Way